phaensgen/git-remote-x/README.md

 This produces a key that can be configured at git for encryption, for example like this:

 ```
-git config --global s3.encryptionKey $(git-remote-s3enc -generateKey)
+git config --global s3.encryptionkey $(git-remote-s3enc -generateKey)
 ```

-The key should also be stored at a safe place, for example in a password manager.
+The key should be copied to a safe place, for example in a password manager, because you will need it do decrypt things again!
+If you loose it, your bucket contents will be lost, too.
+If you want to clone the repository at another machine, you need to configure the same encryption key there first.

 # Open Issues
 * support large files for s3